Job location: Smith College Employment Type:

 - Sound investment judgment and risk management

-- Significant investment experience across a range of marketable asset classes
+- Significant investment experience across a range of private asset classes

 - Ability to incorporate rigorous qualitative and quantitative analyses in the evaluation of investment strategies, processes, organizations, and teams